ilyarakhlin/homeassistant-addons/README.md

 # Home Assistant add-on repository

-This repository provides the Home Assistant Add-Ons for Microsoft TTS and STT.
+This repository provides the Home Assistant Add-Ons for Microsoft TTS and STT update.

 ## Add-ons